 This was my first time painting in anything other than watercolor – these are acrylics – a whole new learning curve there!
 (Mostly in this case, learning how to use Scotch Tape #811 and fresh sharp Exacto knives!).

 Notice the black and the white squares kiddie corner to the orange and blue.
 Every color on here is a either one of these four solid base colors – or some combination of two, three or four of them.
 Cool hunh?

 This next exercise took three colors side-by-side on the color wheel to combine and contrast them.

 I look at these colors as I mix and apply them and think of how I’d use them as a Director to subliminally connect or separate characters through wardrobe choices or what I might discuss doing with lighting or production design elements with my DP or Production Designer to emphasize foreground, mid ground or background or highlight, recede or show connections between characters, props, etc.

 One of my many goals in getting my certificate (in addition to just losing time blissfully) is to become a better Director and enhance my core literary expertise by empowering my visual storytelling skills.

 Lastly (and actually the first and most simple), this exercise shows how the exact same color of gray can be changed by the vibrant primary or secondary (or any, really) colors it’s influenced by or that it reflects.

-Just like the friends we choose, or the family members or work associates who most affect us, or how we populate our stories on the page – or even how our style or the tone of a particular piece can be impacted a sequence and surrounding – these dynamics affect “the big picture.”
+Just like the friends we choose, or the family members or work associates who most affect us, or how we populate our stories on the page – or even how our style or the tone of a particular piece can be impacted by a sequence and surrounding – these dynamics affect “the big picture.”